product cleanup script

 Can UPS generate this full graph by itself?
 The only way I know how to do it would be to iterate on the output of "ups list" and call "ups depend" for each line.
 This should work but will be a bit tedious to code and probably slow to run.

-#3 Updated by Brett Viren almost 5 years ago
+#3 Updated by Brett Viren about 5 years ago

 FYI, I've begun development of such a tool.